What does GAINEY BUSINESS BANK do with your personal information?

 When you are no longer our client, we continue to share your information as described in this notice.

-All financial companies need to share client's personal information to run their everyday business.
-In the section below, we list the reasons financial companies can share their client's personal information; the reasons Gainey Business Bank chooses to share; and whether you can limit this sharing.
+All financial institutions need to share client's personal information to run their everyday business.
+In the section below, we list the reasons financial institutions can share their client's personal information; the reasons Gainey Business Bank chooses to share; and whether you can limit this sharing.

 Reasons we can share your personal information